Losing your license, spending time in jail and paying hefty fines are just a few punishments you face when charged with a DUI in Pennsylvania.

 The below guidelines DO NOT mean for certain that you will be sentenced and incur these fines and penalties.
 If you have not been convicted you still have a fighting chance to beat your DUI or have your sentencing reduced.

 It is also possible to have the sentencing reduced through diversion programs.
-It is advisable to speak directly to an experienced Pittsburgh DUI attorney if you have been charged with a DUI.
+It is advisable to speak directly to an experienced Pittsburgh DUI lawyer if you have been charged with a DUI.

 A recent (2016) U.S. Supreme Court Ruling – The Birchfield Ruling – could actually mean that a past DUI conviction could be overturned or the sentencing could be drastically reduced, depending on the specifics of your case.